ciscops/cyber-vision-api-scripts/README.md

 # Cisco Cyber Vision API Scripts

+This is a collection of Python scripts with Cyber Vision API queries to generate custom reports.
+The Phyton scripts are packaged as standalone executables that will run on Windows workstations, so there is no need to install Python on the Cyber Server or on the Windows workstation.

 These .exe files must be run on a device that can access the Cyber Vision Center.
 It will prompt for a valid API key and IP address of CV Center.

 Files will be output to the current working directory where the scripts are executed.